-Three parties, ITOCHU, FamilyMart and SMBC, signed a Shareholder Agreement dated August 3, 2017.
+(Note 3) The acquisition of Treasury Stock will be conducted within the monetary amount that the Target Company can afford to allocate.
+However, the Target Company will not reduce capital, capital reserved or profit reserved for the purpose of the Treasury Stock Acquisition.
+As described above, ITOCHU and Family Mart signed the Shareholder Agreement dated August 3, 2017 with SMBC to undertake the Tender Offer.
 Therein, they agreed that no tender offer will be made in respect to the 27,788,000 non-target shares owned by SMBC (Ownership Ratio: 35.51%).
 They also agreed that a series of transactions would be performed to make the ownership ratio of Major Shareholders' voting rights against the Target Company a final voting right ownership ratio, and where the Tender Offer becomes valid and when Delisting Procedures are taken the Shares Sold by SMBC will be sold after the procedures become effective in accordance with the Acquisition of Treasury Stocks.